Legal Help With Your Child Custody Dispute

-At The Law Offices of Lloyd A. Malech, we provide legal representation in divorce cases to residents of all of Maryland and the greater Washington, DC metro area.
+At Malech Law, we provide legal representation in divorce cases to residents of all of Maryland and the greater Washington, DC metro area.
 Our law firm is led by local attorney Lloyd A. Malech, a seasoned trial lawyer who draws on the lessons learned during 25+ years of legal practice to give his clients effective legal representation.

 “What makes me different is that I put the family first.
 I really care about the future of my clients — and their children.
 When my clients conclude the divorce process, I want their children to be in the best possible position.” — Attorney Lloyd A. Malech